Hellowww-02/CraftLife/README.md

 npx supabase migration list
 ```

-The CLI may ask for the database password.
-Enter it only in the CLI prompt—never commit it.
+The CLI may request your database password.
+Enter it only in the CLI prompt and never commit it.

 ## 5. Validate locally